There are 20 names in this directory beginning with the letter E.

 The ability to produce a desired or intended result, often used in research articles describing therapy sessions.

 This term refers to the outward direction of airflow through the oral or nasal cavities.
-Their are three types of egressive sounds: pulmonic, glottalis, and velaric.
-All sounds (n0n-allophinc) in Standard English are pulmonic egressive.
+There are three types of egressive sounds: pulmonic, glottal, and velar.
+All sounds (non-allophinc) in Standard English are pulmonic egressive.

-An ejective is a consonant sound produced when air flow builds up behind a closed glottis and is suddenly released.
+An ejective phoneme is produced when air flow builds up behind a closed glottis and is suddenly released.
 The diacritic for this feature is /ʼ/ as in /pʼ/.
+They can be found in approximately 20% of the world's languages, e.g., African, indigenous Mexican, etc. ).

 embedded (sentence or phrase)